mauritzrafael/NYC-TLC-Trip-Analysis/README.md

 3. How distributed drivers' services across New York City?

 Some interesting insights are generated from this analysis with operation-wise strategies and recommended actions to develop drivers better.

-Note: The cleaned dataset are surprisingly larger than its original size data.
-Here is the link to the dataset: https://tinyurl.com/3xf4x26h